Classification of problematic subgroups of U(n): The subgroups of

 A consequence of Lemma~\ref{lemma: Gamma_k extension} is that $\Gamma_{k}\subseteq\Upk$ is an example of a \pdash toral subgroup that satisfies the first conclusion of Theorem~\ref{thm: H elementary abelian}.
 The next lemma says that $\Gamma_{k}$ satisfies the second conclusion as well.

-\begin{lemma} The character of $\Gamma_{k}$ is nonzero only on the elements of $S^{1}$. \end{lemma}
+\begin{lemma} The character of $\Gamma_{k}$ is nonzero only on the elements of~$S^{1}$. \end{lemma}

-\begin{proof} The character on elements of $\Acal_{k}$ and $\Bcal_{k}$ is zero by Lemmas~\ref{lemma: character B_k zero} and~\ref{lemma: character A_k zero}.
-Products of nonidentity elements of $\Bcal_{k}$ with elements of $\Acal_{k}$ and/or the center are obtained by multiplying matrices in $\Bcal_{k}$, which have only zero entries on the diagonal, by diagonal matrices.
+\begin{proof} The character of $\Gamma_{k}$ on elements of $\Acal_{k}$ and $\Bcal_{k}$ is zero by Lemmas~\ref{lemma: character B_k zero} and~\ref{lemma: character A_k zero}.
+Multiplying any of these matrices by an element of $S^{1}$, i.e., a scalar, gives a matrix that also has zero trace.
+Finally, products of nonidentity elements of $\Bcal_{k}$ with elements of $\Acal_{k}S^{1}$ are obtained by multiplying matrices in $\Bcal_{k}$, which have only zero entries on the diagonal, by diagonal matrices.
 The resulting products likewise have no nonzero diagonal entries and thus have zero trace. \end{proof}